wharton/python-vagrant-centos7/README.md

 # A CentOS 7.6 Vagrant Box with Python 3.6 via Ansible

+## Aging Repository Notice

+This repository has not been updated in quite some time.
+Most developers on our team have moved on to different forms of development: local, WSL-2 Ubuntu, on-server, and Docker.
+Python 3.6 will shortly be end-of-life.
+We keep this repository here for reference, but recommend looking for other development solutions.

+## What's in the Box

 * Apache 2.4, with mod_wsgi for running Django
 * Microsoft ODBC & FreeTDS drivers for MS SQL Server
 * PostgreSQL Drivers & Server